c-systems/gerrit-module_slack/README.md

-        A "dotall" enabled regular expression pattern that, when matches against a commit message, will prevent the publishing of patchset created event messages (defaults to an empty string). publish-on-patch-set-created - boolean (true/false)
+        A "dotall" enabled regular expression pattern that, when matches against a commit message, will prevent the publishing of patchset created event messages (defaults to an empty string). ignore-unchanged-patch-set - boolean (true/false)
+        Whether a Slack notification about a new patch-set shouldn't be published when code didn't change (defaults to true). publish-on-patch-set-created - boolean (true/false)
         Whether a Slack notification should be published when a new patch set is created.